valonhaliti/techstitution/README.md

 ## There are two main folders here:
 * backend folder: the API,
-* frontend folder: a simple client for the api, built using only HTML, CSS and JS.
+* frontend folder: a simple client for the API, built using only HTML, CSS and JS.

 ## Before you proceed, make sure
 * you have installed Node and MongoDB in your computer,